 Shrey is a junior from Austin, Texas—all too evident with the number of times he says “y’all” or “yeehaw” or uses the 🤠 emoji—and a proud recovering pre-med to his beloved mother’s dismay.
 Shrey is studying Public Policy and Computer Science, but his life admittedly revolves around his DSG work.
 Shrey also loves leading tours on Saturday mornings, overseeing growth and strategy for Duke Impact Investing Group, and working with the WearDuke Bass Connections team.
 In his free time, Shrey can be found volunteering for FIRST Robotics (a STEM education non-profit), devouring coffee ice cream, chipping away at his private pilot license (someday!), and listening to Hans Zimmer’s magnificent film scores on repeat.
 On campus, you can spot a wild Shrey in the DSG Office, hidden away in the Rubenstein Library, or impulsively buying his third ABP smoothie of the day.
 Shrey has made a reluctant self-prognosis of the cholesterol issues he’s going to have later in life, given his motto is “extra cheese, please!”

 As the new Vice President of Academic Affairs, I plan on collaborating with various student organizations, identity and affinity groups, DSG peers, and faculty and administrators across our University to work towards a few key priorities.
 First and foremost: empowering my committee—the Senators of Academic Affairs—in pursuing their project work, as it runs the gamut and covers many bases.
-Second: addressing broad concerns from underrepresented minorities within the classroom.
-Initially, this will involve going on a “listening tour” with an open mind – something which DSG, admittedly, does not do nearly enough.
-Subsequently, we will look critically at the academic experiences of our underrepresented students—given these students often have drastically different experiences than the typical Duke student—and work to level the playing field, not afraid to take on large issues as necessary.
-Similarly, to achieve this priority, I will support ongoing efforts, such as the initiative on Course Cost Transparency.
-Third: continuing to advocate for mental health reform and destigmatization.
+Second: continuing to advocate for mental health reform and destigmatization.
 With the inaugural Mental Health Forum and successful launch of the DSG Mental Health Caucus, which brought many relevant student groups together with DSG, it is time to take mental health reform at Duke to the next level, especially with the appointment of a new Dean of Students.
-Fourth: continuing to work with senior administrators and the Provost’s Office towards three major DSG objectives – a complete overhaul of the undergraduate leave of absence policies; a standardized, egalitarian Syllabus Bank, integrated directly into DukeHub 2.0; and a revamp of the course evaluation software system and policies, shifting to an opt-out system for faculty.
-Please don’t hesitate to reach out to me via email or at (971) 998-6439.
+Third: seeing through three major DSG objectives in collaboration with senior administrators and the Provost’s Office towards – a complete overhaul of the undergraduate leave of absence policies; a standardized, egalitarian Syllabus Bank, integrated directly into DukeHub 2.0; and a revamp of the course evaluation software system and policies, shifting to an opt-out system for faculty.
+Please don’t hesitate to reach out to me via email or at (737) 444-8009.
 I sincerely strive to be accessible to every single Duke student and would love to chat about literally anything, be it DSG related or not!

 Waving hello from the tundra is our Campus Life VP, Ramya Ginjupalli.
 Ramya is a junior (yikes getting old) from West Bloomfield, MI.
 She is majoring in Evolutionary Anthropology and Global Health... and it only took her five major changes to figure it out.
 In her free time (jk when is she free) she leads tours around campus, volunteers at the children's hospital, and conducts stigma research with DGHI.
 Outside of all of that you can also find her binge-watching Gossip Girl, Avatar, The Society, you name it she is willing to watch it (at least until quarantine is over) and baking cookies (send recipes ~please~).
 She also loves exploring new music genres from punk rock to rap to country.
 At night you can find her on the first floor of Perkins with an Iced Caramel Macchiato talking with everyone to distract herself from studying.
 Feel free to contact her whenever - she would love to hear from you!